U.S. Hot Air Balloon Festivals Are Reaching New Heights This Fall

 Albuquerque, New Mexico

-As the oldest and largest of the bunch, Albuquerque is the mother of balloon festivals.
-And we mean largest—they recently re-claimed the Guinness World Record, for a single launch of 524 balloons, in 2019.
-This year it celebrates its 50th anniversary, spanning nine days with events like a chainsaw carving exhibition, skydiving, balloon glows and mass ascensions.
-The most popular event is the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
-Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque, and with a new exhibit opening on September 24th called Canopy of Color, celebrating the big anniversary.
+As the oldest and largest of the bunch, in its 51st year, Albuquerque is the mother of balloon festivals.
+And we mean largest—they recently re-claimed the Guinness World Record for a single launch of 524 balloons in 2019.
+Spanning nine days of chainsaw carving exhibitions, skydiving, balloon glows, and mass ascensions, this year it also coincides with an annular solar eclipse and its “ring of fire,” with NASA on premises giving out eclipse glasses.
+Then get ready for the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
+Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque.

-Nobody told us that if you were a hot air balloon pilot, you get your own hot air balloon pilot trading cards.
-You do at the Lakeside of the Smokies Balloonfest, anyway, and kids will collect them at pilot meet-and-greets and hopefully not trade them in front of your face.
-There’s also an antique tractor show, a wine garden with Tennessee wines (including a mimosa breakfast to watch the liftoff), live music and food trucks.
+Nobody told us that if you become a hot air balloon pilot, you get your own hot air balloon pilot trading cards.
+At least, you do at the Lakeside of the Smokies Balloonfest, anyway, where kids collect them at pilot meet-and-greets and hopefully not trade them away in front of you.
+There’s also an antique tractor show, a wine garden with Tennessee wines (including a mimosa breakfast to watch the liftoff), live music, and food trucks.
 Oh, and balloon rides, tethered and untethered, with some pretty spectacular scenery.